bytebase/bytebase.com-old/content/blog/how-to-configure-clickhouse-ssl-connection.md

 EOF
 ```

-**Replace YOUR_PASSWORD with the real password of the default user of ClickHouse and replace YOUR_CLICKHOUSE_SERVER_IP with the real IP of the machine that runs ClickHouse server.**
+**Replace YOUR_PASSWORD with the real default user password of your ClickHouse server and replace YOUR_CLICKHOUSE_SERVER_IP with the real IP of the machine that runs the ClickHouse server.**

 Run the following command, and you are expected to get some output like below: